Gallery of images

 • Features loop bidirectional set count imageFit header

-Group all objects that will be printed on the same row because they share the same rowNb value in a new array, using the :set() formatter
+Group objects that share the same rowNb value into a new array using the :set() formatter.

 Example: {d.image[]:set(d.group[id=.rowNb].pictures[])}